drewskiii/test_app_6/README.md

 - under views, rails will expect a pages folder (named for pages controller) and a home.html.erb template for the home action

 to generate controller by default: 'rails generate controller <name>'
-- this creates a controller and view
+- this creates a controller, view, and stylesheet